-This data was discussed at numerous campus committee and planning meetings and contributed to the identification of threats and opportunities for the campus.
+These data were discussed at numerous campus committee and planning meeting and contributed to the identification of threats and opportunities for the campus.
 Data from the vendor who produced the report was made available to produce reports for other campus planning.